rsyslog/rsyslog/source/concepts/ns_gtls.rst

 x509/certvalid is a nonstandard mode.
 It validates the remote peers certificate, but does not check the subject name.
-This is weak authentication that may be useful in scenarios where multiple devices are deployed and it is sufficient proof of authenticy when their certificates are signed by the CA the server trusts.
+This is weak authentication that may be useful in scenarios where multiple devices are deployed and it is sufficient proof of authenticity when their certificates are signed by the CA the server trusts.
 This is better than anon authentication, but still not recommended. **Known Problems**